chris-townsend/project-one/README.md

     ![nav-bar](./assets/images/nav-bar.webp)

 3. The quote box below the hero image on the homepage has added **animation**, it grows from a scale of 0.2 to 1 over 8 seconds.
-I made the **animation** to grow over 8 seconds so that it gives readers a chance to scroll down the page before the **animation** is over.
+I made the **animation** to grow over 8 seconds so that it allows more time to see the **animation** before the reader scrolls down the page.
 ![quote-small](./assets/images/quote-small.webp)
 ![quote-big](./assets/images/quote-big.webp)